 Finally, a new-ish questions!
 You already know how to roast it, but here's a tutorial on cooking turkey and breaking it down into parts.

 Brining (even though it appears to be evil) is commonly done with poultry and pork, but why isn't it done with beef?
 Could I for instance, brine a standing rib roast?—RagingRio

 Good question, and the answer is largely a matter of taste.
-You definitely can brine red meat, but as I pointed out last week, brining can make your meat a little... spongy and wet.
+You definitely can brine red meat, but as I pointed out in my article on turkey brining, it can make your meat a little... spongy and wet.
 With dense-grained white-fleshed meat like poultry or pork, this effect is not too pronounced.
 Many people don't mind it.
 With something looser grained like a beef steak or a lamb chop, it can make the meat seem downright grainy and wet.